 10 Move Organizers must authorize junk disposals.
 Unauthorized furniture disposals will be added to the invoice without notice, regardless of the movers’ acceptance.

 This contract shall be governed by and construed in accordance with the laws of the Province of British Columbia, Canada, any dispute shall be determined by and the parties agree to submit any such dispute to the Courts of the Province of British Columbia having jurisdiction.

 - Deposits are required to secure space in the moving schedule.
 This is typically 50% and is required to be paid by credit card.

 - If the move day is changed, the deposit will be transferred to the new moving day.
 If the move is cancelled after a Quotation was done, Simple Moves will retain one hundred dollars ($100.00) for an “Administration Fee”.

 - The balance is due on the day of pick up, i.e full payment has to be made before delivery.
 Simple Moves reserves the right to revise the final cost if the work scope and date of the delivery changes.

 - By choosing to hire Simple Moves and placing a deposit on a move, the consignee agrees to the conditions of carriage as outlined in this document.

 - Move Plans are honoured for 30 days after the initial consultation.
-After 30 days we may change the final price to reflect changes in our costs, especially because of changing seasons.
+After 30 days we may change the final price to reflect changes in our costs.